xlopez-ml/DL-AMR/README.md

 for more details about the model and the corresponding research see the article at: (link to article)
 ## Data :(binning.py)
-descripcion de la creacion de datos utilizados
-Para este trabajo hemos utilizados los datos de <a href="https://doi.org/10.5061/dryad.bzkh1899q" rel="nofollow">DOI: 10.5061/dryad.bzkh1899q</a>, contruimos nuestros propios datasets siguiendo las recomendaciones del autor relacionadas al tamaño del bin y tratamiento de las muestras con perfiles de resistencia no concluyente.
+For this work we have used data from <a href="https://doi.org/10.5061/dryad.bzkh1899q" rel="nofollow">DOI: 10.5061/dryad.bzkh1899q</a>, we constructed our own datasets following the author's recommendations related to bin size and treatment of samples with inconclusive resistance profiles.
 ## DeepAMR model
 The models were trained using keras version 2.4.3 and tensorflow version 2.3.0 and saved in .h5 format.
 ![esquema paper](https://user-images.githubusercontent.com/43461313/201794393-78c50952-ff42-425b-b5ee-c275481e835d.png)